Boat Tours and Other Activities in Calanques National Park

 What is the boat trip through the Calanques National Park like?

-The feeling of sailing on a boat, enjoying a delicious lunch and relaxing in the sun while observing the great outdoors is what everyone dreams of during their holidays.
+The feeling of sailing aboard a sailboat, enjoying a delicious lunch and relaxing under the sun while observing the great outdoors is the plan everyone dreams of during their holidays.

 The adventure begins at 11:00 am at pier 72 in the port, where you will set sail along the French coast on a fascinating 7-hour journey through the Old Port and the island of If to the beautiful Calanques National Park.